 Social media serves us content we already agree with to keep us online longer, eroding our ability to engage with people who don’t share our views.
 To solve problems from poverty to racism to climate change, we have to come together and expose ourselves to different perspectives.

 Social media profits off hate and anger because it generates more engagement.
-Let’s fight back with love.
+Let’s fight back with compassion.

 We use our phones and news feeds from the moment we wake up, to falling asleep, and even in the bathroom.

 Take one full day off your phone and social media per week.
-It’s not only good for you―if everyone did this, it would reduce the total time spent on social media companies by 15%, hurting their bottom line.
+It’s not only good for you―if everyone did this, it would reduce the total time on social platforms by 15%, hurting their bottom line.

-If you receive 100 comments on a public post and 99 are positive and one is negative, which do you focus on?
-Our brains not only focus on negative things people say about us, but we loop on them even after we turn away from our tech.
+If you receive 99 positive comments on a post and 1 negative comment, which do you focus on?
+Our survival-biased brains tend to focus on the negative, even after we turn away from our tech.

 Don’t force your local newspaper to play social media’s clickbait game.
 Support your local newspaper directly by paying for a subscription so that we can remain the customer, not the product.
 Democracy doesn’t work without healthy journalism.

-Changing our own use isn’t enough.
-We all have a role to play in redesigning the future of technology.
+Changing our individual use isn’t enough.
+We all have a role to play in changing how tech is built and regulated.
+Together, we can rebuild the system.

 Learn more about the toxic harms of social media business models from our Ledger of Harms.